 The Golden Dyke area, containing some of the earliest worked gold deposits in the Northern Territory, was first prospected in 1872, after the initial discovery of alluvial gold.
-Early production, estimated at approximately 1,000 tons for 300oz was largely derived from auriferous reefs and alluvial deposits.
+Early production, estimated at approximately 1,000t for 300oz was largely derived from auriferous reefs and alluvial deposits.

-In 1915, using costean excavation, J. Davis reported an auriferous lode, with an average of half an ounce per ton for a length of 275m and a width of 4.5 to 7.6m.
+In 1915, using costean excavation, Jack Davis reported an auriferous lode, with an average of half an ounce per ton for a length of 275m and a width of 4.5 to 7.6m.
 The peak costean results obtained were 102.6 g/t Au and 13.5 g/t Au (Hossfeld, 1936).
 Following the favourable results, a shaft was sunk at the Shackle, the former name for the Golden Dyke Mine.

 From 1924 to 1925 additional shafts were sunk to test for mineralisation at depth.
-Battery treatment from open cut also commenced, yielding 2,492.6 grams of gold from 270 tons of ore (Hossfeld, 1936).
+Battery treatment of open cut ore also commenced, yielding 80.0oz of gold from 275t of ore (9.0g Au/t) (Hossfeld, 1936

-In 1934, the Golden Dyke Mine (No Liability) took over the mine from Jack Davis, deepening the main shaft to 100 feet.
+In 1934, the Golden Dyke Mine (No Liability) took over the mine from Davis, deepening the main shaft to 33m.
 Only one payable ore-shoot was tested, identified as dipping 68 degrees south-west.

-The Golden Dyke Mine Company developed and worked the ore-shoot, averaging 10.8 to 12.4 g/t gold in the Main Reef.
+The Golden Dyke Mine Company developed and worked the ore-shoot, averaging 10.8 to 12.4gAu/t gold in the Main Reef.
 The Main Reef was found to be 762m in length and was cut only by 3 costeans outside the actual mine developments.